and1hof/and1hof.github.io/_posts/2017-3-14-building-a-file-uploader-in-nodejs.md

 ---
 layout: post
-title: Building a Progressive File Uploader in ExpressJS
+title: Building a Progressive File Uploader in NodeJS
 ---

 > This blog post is on version: v0.3.
 You can read it right now, but it is not yet finished.